 💻 Technology, Email, and Internet Use

 We know technology is an important part of your work.
-As you use SCCCMH computers, email, and internet, we just ask that you help us protect the privacy of the individuals we serve and the security of agency systems.
+As you use SCCCMH computers, email, and internet, we ask that you help us protect the privacy of the individuals we serve and the security of agency systems.

 For more guidance, see Computer/Information System Security, Policy #08-001-0010.

-👥 Personal Involvement with Clients
+👥 Personal Involvement with Individuals We Served

 Building positive, professional relationships with the individuals we serve is an important part of your role.
 If a situation ever feels like it might go beyond your work responsibilities, your supervisor is here to help you navigate it.
 For more guidance, see Personal Involvement with Recipients, Policy #06-001-0005.